OpenMDAO/OpenMDAO/openmdao/docs/user_guide/first_analysis.rst

 We'll explain the basic structure of a run file and show you how to set inputs, run the model, and check the output files

 ******************************************
-Setting up an Simple Analysis
+Setting up an Simple Explicit Analysis
 ******************************************

 Consider a paraboloid, defined by the explicit function